 In this supplementary material, we show further insight into SupeRVol.
-Specifically we describe the networks architecture with all its parameters and training specifications, we elaborate on the capturing process to retrieve the synthetic and real world photometric images and we show novel renderings with changed reflectance.
+Specifically we describe the networks architecture with all its parameters and training specifications, we elaborate on the capturing process to retrieve the synthetic and real-world photometric images, we visualize the data set's input, and we show novel renderings with changed reflectance.